 WooCommerce and Shopify are the leading platforms at 1.2s, though both with two installations each.
 The same applies to BigCommerce, with just one store using Joomla.
 It’s not a conclusive result, but judging from the trend of the other 8 categories, we’d expect that the choice of platform would have a marginal impact on your performance.

 Competing with the top digital retailers in the UK doesn’t require ranking for hundreds of thousands of keywords.
 In fact, the lowest entry on our list saw an ecommerce website with just 272 organic keywords.
-Of course, sky is the limit here, and the leaders are in millions, and even tens of millions of keywords.
+Of course, the sky is the limit here, and the leaders are in millions and even tens of millions of keywords.
 The median across all 100 stores sits at 105,260.
-The top ten sites boast an impressive average of nearly 12.5 million, while the bottom ten averages 37,871 keywords.
+The top ten sites boast an impressive average of nearly 12.5 million, while the bottom ten average 37,871 keywords.

 But visibility means nothing without organic traffic.
 The median of visits from search engines for the top 100 is 159,784 entries a month.
-For the top sites, the average is a double of their keywords – 25 million.
+For the top sites, the average is double of their keywords – 25 million.
 The bottom ten sites get an estimated 46,899 visits a month from organic traffic.

 Backlinks are a long-standing staple of search engine optimisation.
-For years, they were the most popular and the most effective tool in search engine marketers’ kit.
+For years, they were the most popular and the most effective tool in search engine marketers’ kits.
 Recently, SEO experts revealed that backlinks have been dethroned as the #1 ranking factor by user experience.
 But they still sit comfortably at #2, so let’s have a look at the backlinking efforts of the top 100 digital retailers in the UK.

 The median backlink count of the websites in our report was 681,557, with the bottom ten averaging 262,234.
 The incredibly high numbers are definitely the result of years and years of SEO experts focusing on building external links to their sites and it will be interesting to see how the trend lines up over the coming years.